The integro-differential closure of a commutative differential ring: The free commutative integro-differential ring on a commutative differential ring

 We note that the survey \cite{GaoGuoSurvey} states an explicit complement of $\im(\Der)$ in $\mathcal{K}\{X\}$ omitting the necessary requirement that $\mathcal{K}$ is a $\mathbb{Q}$-algebra.
 Similarly, this condition would be needed in \cite{GaoGuoZheng,GaoGuoRosenkranz} for constructing the free (non)commutative integro-differential $\mathcal{K}$-algebra (with multiplicative evaluation) on a set $X$ via Gr\"{o}bner--Shirshov bases, since generators of the ideal need to be made monic. \end{remark}

 For the rest of this section, we fix a commutative differential ring $(\mathcal{R},\Der)$ with constants $\mathcal{C}$ and a quasi-integration $\Q$ on $(\mathcal{R},\Der)$.
 First, in Section~\ref{sec:AlgebraStructure}, we construct the free commutative integro-differential ring $\mathrm{IDR}(\mathcal{R})$ as commutative $\mathcal{C}$-algebra only, introducing building blocks that are relevant for all that follows.
 Then, in Section~\ref{sec:DerInt}, we define a derivation and integration and show that this algebra is indeed an integro-differential ring.
 In Section~\ref{sec:universal}, we show that it is freely generated by $(\mathcal{R},\Der)$.
+Hence, using different quasi-integrations in the construction will yield isomorphic integro-differential rings for the same $(\mathcal{R},\Der)$.
 After that, we look at simple examples in Section~\ref{sec:examples} where $\mathcal{R}_\T$ is cyclic, like in the case of Laurent series.
 We investigate the close relation to the shuffle algebra in Section~\ref{sec:shufflealgebra}.
 In particular, we show that the basis of the shuffle algebra constructed in \cite{Radford} can be carried over to yield a basis of $\mathrm{IDR}(\mathcal{R})$.
 Finally, we investigate the structure of the relations satisfied by new constants within $\mathrm{IDR}(\mathcal{R})$ in Section~\ref{sec:constants}, whereby we identify a smaller generating set for these constants if $\mathbb{Q}\subseteq\mathcal{C}$.
 If $\mathcal{R}_\T$ is a free module, we conjecture that these generators are in fact algebraically independent over $\mathcal{C}$, which we verify for certain subsets of these generators.